Teachers and tutors insurance

 Professional indemnity insurance covers against allegations of professional negligence - which means it would cover you if you were to make an error or mistake in a piece of work (such as a project or report) for a client.

-As they insure against different scenarios, it's important you consider arranging both types of cover to ensure you are properly protected.
+As public liability and professional indemnity insure against different scenarios, it's important you consider arranging both types of cover to ensure you are properly protected.

 • I teach lessons at different venues - is this covered?